Matupi Township: Environment

 The whole region is made up of high hills and deep valleys.
 Matupi township measures about 68 mi from north to south, 47 mi from east to west.
 It has an area of about 2316.8 mi2.
 The township sits at 3560 ft above sea level.
 The highest mountain located in the township is Awtaraw Mountain, which is 9,009 feet tall, and the second highest is Lukil Mountain, standing at 8,408 feet, followed by Mount Kaisitlang, which is also in the region.

 Most rivers and streams in the township are fed by water from the hills and mountain ranges.
 The major rivers within the township are the Bunglong (Lemro) and Bawinu Rivers.
-The rivers contain rapids and whitewater, thus are not suitable for navigation.
+The rivers contain rapids and whitewater, and thus are not suitable for navigation.
 Only small boats and canoes can travel in certain sections, mainly downstream.
 The main streams are Pengsawng, Kadi, Leatsa, Tilak, Tisi and Vawmpu Streams.
 Bungtla Waterfall is located in Matupi township.
 Awisi Lake is located near Rhueng village.

 Weather

-December and January are the coldest months of the year with a mean temperature of around 10−20 °C, the winter months are generally colder and windy.
-April is the hottest month at a mean of 37 °C. Total rainfall is about 89.22 in every year.
-Occasionally the temperature can drop to 2 °C.
+December and January are the coldest months of the year, with a mean temperature of around 10−20 °C, the winter months are generally colder and windier.
+April is the hottest month with a mean of 37 °C. Total rainfall is about 89.22 in every year.
+Occasionally, the temperature can drop to 2 °C.

 Agriculture

 Matupi is rich in plant life and vegetation.
 About one-eighth of Matupi is covered by tropical and sub-tropical forests, containing palm and bamboo among others.
-Areas of the forest have been cleared for cultivation but many scrub forests, high grass areas and reeds remain.
+Areas of the forest have been cleared for cultivation, but many scrub forests, high grass areas and reeds remain.
 Dogs, pangolin, porcupines, tigers, leopards, bears, many species of monkeys, and other species thrive across the region's forests.
 The hornbill is one of the most notable birds found in the forests of Matupi township.

 Agriculture is the most essential and profitable industry in the Matupi Township, employing more than 90% of the population.
 Common crops include rice, wheat, corn, millet, pulses, oilseeds, coffee, oranges, damson, potatoes, and natural fibres.
 However, Matupi still depends on the import of rice supplies from the lowlands.
 Although the primary occupation is agriculture, the industry is not well developed due to the scarcity of large valleys and plains.
 Shifting cultivation is still prevalent.
 Terraced cultivation is slowly being introduced along the hillsides.
 Due to difficult terrain, human labor is the main driving force of the work done.
 Teak and other hardwoods are found at elevation below 900 m.
 Oaks and pines grow at altitudes above 900 m.
 Teak, pines, canes, resin and turpentine are important forest products.
 Since electricity is not available in most villages, people depend on firewood for cooking.
 Forestry is also a main source of income.